cheddargoblins/Old-Scripts/README.md

 # Old-Scripts
-A Collection of **old** scripts I wrote and decided to upload.
+I've decided to upload a selection of **old** scripts written by me.
+The ones presented here are ones that I felt were personally noteworthy of my initial ability, ingenuity, and project types.
+These are also the ones I was able to upload.

 Most, if not all, scripts in this repo are written in PowerShell.
-It was my first initial "language" and one that I was most comfortable writing in initially.
+It was my first "language" and one that I was most comfortable writing in initially.

-Most are massive messes of code tossed together in a single file.
-Maybe someday I'll circle back and actually structure it properly and improve up them.
+Most of these scripts are (massive) messes of code tossed together within a single file.
+Maybe someday I'll circle back and actually structure these scripts properly and improve them.

-I uploaded these scripts to remind myself of my initial projects and skill level as a reminder of how far I've come.
+I uploaded these scripts showcasing my initial projects and skill level as a reminder of how far I've come.
 For some of these scripts, I have fond memories of writing and using them.

 ## Scripts Purposes